PDF download Download Article

 3. 3

 Compare the unit prices of items.
+“Look at the price per unit amount on the price signs to see if you’re being tricked by pricing,” warns Thatcher.[20]
 Just because something has a cheaper price doesn’t mean it’s actually cheaper.
 A unit price is the cost of an item per ounce or single unit of measurement.
-Sometimes, the better deal is for whatever item has the lower unit price, especially if there are more units within a product.[12]
+Sometimes, the better deal is for whatever item has the lower unit price, especially if there are more units within a product.[21]

 EXPERT TIP